 “I assume you’re going to be swimming most of the time during PE, though.”

 “Yup.
-Just no after-school and weekend practices, no games, and so on.
+Just no after-school and weekend practices, no meets, and so on.
 It’s actually fine with me.
 Makes my folks happy, and makes me happy because I’ll be doing what I love to do.”

 “Well, in the fall we have a couple games against you guys, even though our schools are in different leagues.”